Guacamole

 Prerequisites

-Before installing Guacamole, you will need to ensure that your system meets the following prerequisites:
+Before installing Guacamole, you need to ensure that your system meets the following prerequisites:

 • Java 8 or later: Guacamole requires Java 8 or later to be installed on the system.

-• Tomcat 8 or later: Guacamole uses Tomcat as its web server, so you will need to have Tomcat 8 or later installed.
+• Tomcat 8 or later: Guacamole requires Tomcat 8 or later to be installed on the system.

 Installation Steps